chef-boneyard/knife-acl/README.md

        knife group add user read-only USER
        knife group remove user users USER

-When users are added to an org, they will be added to the users group which has more than read-only permissions.
+   This adds the user to the 'read-only' group and removes them from the 'users' group which has more permissions by default (users are added to 'users' when added to an org).

 # Installation